Areas / Towns & cities / Sale · town guide

 Based on 2,435 sales recorded in the last three years (HM Land Registry).

-The median home in Sale has sold for £370,000 over the last three years — above the ~£290,000 England & Wales average.
-The average (£414,303) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+The average house price in Sale over the last three years is £414,303, with a median sold price of £370,000 — above the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
 That's drawn from 2,435 recorded sales — a liquid, actively-traded local market.

 Sale price trend